fondofhats/team-profile-generator/README.md

 ## Requirements/Description
 ### Description
-Aa Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
+An Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
 <br>
 ### Requirements
 #### User Story